tshort/julia/test/standalone-aot/README.md

   Uses `clang` to compile the `.o` file to a `.so` shared library (hardcoded for Linux for now).

-## Current status

-The code can handle `ccall` and `cglobal`.
-There's working code for serialization and restoration of global variables.
-Some simple programs work when compiled to a shared library then called from Julia (using `ccall`).
-It also renames functions, so that `julia_myfun_203` is `myfun` in the resulting object file.

 Support for standalone libraries and executables is more a work in progress.
-Code like `fsin(x) = sin(x)` works, but code that uses the standard library is still failing.
+Methods like `fsin(x) = sin(x)` work, but code that uses the standard library is still failing.
 Working out compiling and linking flags as well as initialization are the main challenges here.

 Another problem area is dynamic code that uses `invoke()`.
 That currently doesn't work